 Wheelchair Accessible Properties

-Handicap / Wheelchair Accessible Property listings Find out which properties and homes for sale in the Phoenix area have wheelchair / handicap access, physically challenged disability accessible.
-The attached listings cover the Phoenix valley including Gilbert, Msa, Chandler, Paradise Valley, Scottsdale, Sun Lakes, Sun City, Glendale, Peoria, Casa Grande, Queen Creek, Gold Canyon, Cave Creek, Goodyear, Surprise, Buckeye, Avondale, Florence, Maricopa and more.
+Wheelchair Accessible Property listings Find out which properties and homes for sale in the Phoenix area have wheelchair access, aging in place accessible.
+The attached listings cover the Phoenix valley including Gilbert, Mesa, Chandler, Paradise Valley, Scottsdale, Sun Lakes, Sun City, Glendale, Queen Creek, Gold Canyon, Cave Creek, Goodyear, Avondale, Maricopa and more.
 Searches have been set up to include features including a bathroom roll-in shower, roll under bathroom sinks and roll under kitchen sinks.

 Seach Phoenix area Wheelchair Accessible/Handicap properties by the following features:

-Sign in and be automatically notified of handicap/wheelchair, physically challenged, accessible homes for sale in the Phoenix Arizona area.
-Let me know what you're looking for and I can customize a multiple listing service (MLS) search for you including accessible single family homes, condo's, townhouses, etc. Be sure to sign up or contact me since most real estate internet sites do NOT have a specialized search for handicap or wheelchair accessible homes!
+Sign in and be automatically notified of wheelchair, accessible homes for sale in the Phoenix Arizona area.
+Let me know what you're looking for and I can customize a multiple listing service (MLS) search for you including accessible single family homes, condo's, townhouses, etc.

 E-mail me accessible homes Be sure to specify the features you are looking for.

 "Visitability" is a term that promotes three design criteria for single-family or owner occupied homes: 1.) a zero-step entrance, 2.) doors with 32 inches of clear passage space, and 3.) one bathroom on the main floor with wheelchair access.
 Another definition would be the amount of ease with which a person that is disabled, uses a wheelchair or walker can negotiate a home.